James Scanlan

-James Donald Scanlan (24 January 1899 – 25 March 1976) was a Roman Catholic prelate who served first as the Bishop of Dunkeld, then Bishop of Motherwell, and ultimately Archbishop of Glasgow.
+James Donald Scanlan (24 January 1899 – 25 March 1976) was a Scottish Roman Catholic prelate, who served first as the Bishop of Dunkeld, then Bishop of Motherwell, and ultimately Archbishop of Glasgow.
 Born in Glasgow, Scanlan intended to study medicine, but was sent to Sandhurst and served with the Highland Light Infantry.
-After military service, he earned a law degree from the University of Glasgow before decided to enter the priesthood.
+After military service, he earned a law degree from the University of Glasgow before deciding to enter the priesthood.
 He was ordained in 1929.

 Biography

-James Donald Scanlan was born at 511 Duke Street in Glasgow on 24 January 1899, the fifth of the seven children of Joseph (1861–1950) and Sarah Veronica Walls Scanlan(1861–1922).
+James Donald Scanlan was born at 511 Duke Street in Glasgow on 24 January 1899, the fifth of the seven children of Joseph (1861–1950) and Sarah Veronica Walls Scanlan (1861–1922).
 His father was a medical practitioner.
-He was educated by the Marist Brothers at St Mungo's Academy and by the Jesuits of St Aloysius' College.
+He was educated by the Marist Brothers at St Mungo's Academy and by the Jesuits of St Aloysius' College, Glasgow.
 In 1915, he commenced studies at the University of Glasgow intending to study medicine but was sent to the Royal Military College, Sandhurst to train as an army officer.
 Posted to the Highland Light Infantry, he saw service in East Africa and Egypt.

 Scanlan returned to Glasgow in 1920 and graduated from the University of Glasgow with a Bachelor of Law degree in 1923.
 He worked briefly for a law firm before deciding to become a priest.
 Scanlan studied at St Edmund's College, Ware and was ordained a priest for the Westminster Archdiocese on 29 June 1929.
-In 1930, he earned a Licentiate of Canon Law from the Institut Catholique de Paris, and in 1932, a Doctorate in Canon Law from the Appolinare in Rome.
+In 1930, he earned a Licentiate of Canon Law from the Institut Catholique de Paris, and in 1932, a Doctorate in Canon Law from the Appollinare in Rome.